Skip to main content

 Create OAuth 2.0 Integration Form

-After creation, you’ll be taken to the app overview page.
-This page displays:
+After creation, you’ll land on the app overview page.
+It shows:

-Use the left sidebar to navigate between Permissions, Authorization, and Settings sections.
+Use the left sidebar to navigate between Permissions, Authorization, and Settings.

 Application Overview Page